 - Hesitate (v): ngập ngừng, lưỡng lự

-Part 3: Topic Sharing things
+4. IELTS Speaking part 3: Topic Sharing things

 Well, sharing is definitely a good habit to have.
 I don’t mind sharing my clothing items with my sister and my friends.
 Because we do share the same taste in fashion, they sometimes lend me their items as well.
 So you know, it’s basically reciprocal.